 Talk to witnesses- If there are any witnesses to the accident, you should get their contact information.
 They may be able to provide valuable information that can help your case.

-Get legal help– An experienced motorcycle accident lawyer can help you navigate the legal process and recover the maximum compensation you may be entitled to.
+Get legal help– An experienced Motorcycle Accident Attorney can help you navigate the legal process and recover the maximum compensation you may be entitled to.

 Do not give a statement to the insurance company– The insurance company is not your friend.
 The insurance adjuster may try to get you to say something that could damage your case.
 You should never give a statement to the insurance company without first consulting with an experienced Miami Injury attorney.